-Or at least it was supposed to be flying under radio control.
+Or at least, this Hellcat was supposed to be flying under radio control.
 Although the target area was over the Pacific, the Hellcat decided to head towards Los Angeles instead.
 Nobody wanted the unpiloted aircraft to crash into a school or whatever, so two US Air Force F-89Ds were scrambled from Oxnard Air Force Base, not far from Point Mugu, to destroy the wandering drone.
 The two F-89Ds carried a total of 208 FFARs in all.

-The Hellcat actually passed over Los Angeles; of course, shooting it down over the city would have been lunacy and the interceptor crews could only hold their breath and wait for the drone to get clear.
+The Hellcat actually passed over Los Angeles; of course, shooting it down over the city would have been lunacy, so the interceptor crews could only hold their breath and wait for the drone to get clear.
 It finally decided to orbit over the town of Santa Paula, where the interceptor crews tried to get opportunities to take a shot at it.
 They were using automatic fire-control mode, but the fire-control system malfunctioned and they didn't get a single rocket off.

 Then the Hellcat decided to meander for a time, eventually turning back towards Los Angeles.
 The Scorpion crews switched to manual fire control and loosed salvos of rockets at the drone.
 The rockets missed the Hellcat, falling to the ground to start a raging brush fire.
 The Scorpion crews tried again, with no better luck, starting two more brush fires -- one of them fueled by oil rigs in the unintended target area.